 - Inappropriate posters, drawings, electronic images, text messages, e-mails, and social media postings.

 Every volunteer who witnesses or is a victim of harassment should immediately report the matter to management.
 All complaints of harassment will be investigated.
 Volunteers must cooperate with any investigation.

-Volunteers must comply with The Bishops’ Charter for the Protection of Children and Young People and all provisions of the Diocese Sexual Misconduct Policy attached as Appendix A.
+Volunteers must comply with The Bishops’ Charter for the Protection of Children and Young People and all provisions of the Diocese Sexual Misconduct Policy presented further on in this application.

 Some people have medical conditions where touch is painful; also, some of our clients may have life experiences that make unsolicited touch distressful.
 For your safety and the safety of the people we serve and volunteer with, please request a client’s permission before providing supportive physical contact of any kind to assist a person who appears to need it.
 You can offer or accept a handshake at your own discretion.
 Both physical contact with a client who has expressed a reservation, or inappropriate physical contact of any kind regardless of client consent, are unacceptable.

 This can be defined as efforts to induce someone to convert to one's faith or to recruit someone to join one’s party, institution, or cause.
 Volunteers for Catholic Charities of Central Colorado are prohibited from proselytizing in any capacity.
 Our services are not contingent on individuals participating in our faith or any faith.
 However, this does not prohibit productive or helpful spiritual discussion, especially when invited to do so by the people you meet.
 Do not argue with people about the faith.
 Rather, find a compassionate way to share the truth.

 Dress Code At All Locations: